Toy retailer FAO Schwarz to close flagship New York City store

 The three-level, 45,000 square foot space is a popular tourist destination and has made cameos in multiple movies, including Woody Allen's 1995 film "Mighty Aphrodite" and the 1988 movie "Big" starring Tom Hanks.

-The store, positioned along a stretch of Fifth Avenue that is home to some of the world's most luxurious retailers, will shut its doors on July 15, taking an early exit from its lease.
+The store, positioned along a stretch of Fifth Avenue that is home to somne of the world's most luxurious retailers, will formally shut its doors on July 15, taking an early exit from its lease.

 "The decision to vacate this space is due to the continuing rising costs of operating a retail location on Fifth Avenue in New York City," FAO Schwarz said in a statement released on Friday.